Bile bear: Poaching in the United States

-In the late 1980s, U.S. park rangers began finding bear carcasses missing only gallbladders and paws.
+In the late 1980s, US park rangers began finding bear carcasses missing only gallbladders and paws.
 Initially, it was considered that occasional hunters were the cause, but investigations uncovered evidence that large commercial organizations were dealing in poaching and smuggling.
 During a three-year operation (Operation SOUP) ending in 1999, 52 people were arrested and 300 gallbladders seized in Virginia.
 Another investigation in Oregon led police to bring racketeering charges against an organisation that poached an estimated 50 to 100 bears per year for a decade.
-It was estimated in 2008 that in North America, 40,000 American black bears are illegally poached for their gallbladders and paws each year.
+It was estimated in 2008 that in North America, 40,000 American black bears are poached illegally for their gallbladders and paws each year.

 Synthetic sources

 The pharmacologically active ingredient contained in bear bile is ursodeoxycholic acid (UDCA).
 This can be synthesized using cow or pig bile, or even using no animal ingredients.
 The generic drug name is Ursodiol and it is now being widely produced under brand names such as Actigall, Urso, Ursofalk, Ursogal and Ursotan.
 It was estimated in 2008 that 100,000 kg of synthetic UDCA was already being used each year in China, Japan and South Korea, and that the total world consumption may be double this figure.
 However, many traditional doctors still consider natural (but farmed) UDCA a superior product.

 In Japan, UDCA has been synthesised from cow galls, as a by-product of the meat industry, since 1955.
-It is also produced in the U.S. by Ciba-Geigy.
+It is also produced in the US by Ciba-Geigy.

-In 2014, Kaibao Pharmaceuticals, which supplies approximately half of the bear bile consumed in China, stated it is developing another synthetic source derived from poultry bile.
+In 2014, Kaibao Pharmaceuticals, which supplies approximately half of the bear bile (as dry powder) consumed in China, stated it is developing another synthetic source derived from poultry bile.
+The goal is to more closely recreate the chemistry of bear bile powder, so that the alternative is deemed appropriate by traditional Chinese medicine practitioners.
+In May 2024, Kaibao reported to investors that the approval process for its "artificial bear bile powder" has been delayed by recent law changes, in that additional clinical trials need to be approved and executed.
+Kaibao has been granted three separate Chinese patents on this topic: a 2013 application on a mixture of tauroursodeoxycholic acid with goose bile powder, a 2014 application on treating goose bile powder with 7α-HSDH and 7β-HSDH enzymes, and a 2016 application on treating goose bile powder by fermenting with a bacterium engineered to produce the two HSDH enzymes.

 Statistics

 Wild population

-The world population of Asiatic black bears decreased between 30% to 49% between 1980 and 2010.
+The world population of Asiatic black bears decreased by 30% to 49% between 1980 and 2010.
 Although their reliability is unclear, range-wide estimates of 5–6,000 bears have been presented by Russian biologists.
 Rough density estimates without corroborating methods or data have been made in India and Pakistan, resulting in estimates of 7–9,000 in India and 1,000 in Pakistan.
 Unsubstantiated estimates from China give varying estimates between 15,000 and 46,000, with a government estimate of 28,000.
 Some estimates put the current (2015) total Asian worldwide population as low as 25,000.